yoavram/Milpitas/presentation/presentation.md

 _With oblique transmission:_

 - Phenotype switch caused by oblique transmission rather then transmission errors.
-- _Environmental statistics encoded by the stable population phenotype distribution._
+- _Environmental statistics encoded by the stable population phenotype distribution_ if environmental changes are frequent and selection is weak.

 ---